ExplicITConsulting/set-outlooksignatures.com/index.md

 When everything runs fine with default settings, it is time to start customizing the software behavior to your needs:
 - Create a folder with your own template files and signature configuration file.
   - Start with DOCX templates.
-See '`Should I use .docx or .htm as file format for templates?`' in this document for details.
+See the FAQ '`Should I use .docx or .htm as file format for templates?`' for details.
-  - See the following chapters in this document for instructions:
+  - See the following chapters for instructions:
     - Signature and OOF file format
     - Signature template file naming
     - Template tags and INI files